 Description

-The Sunrise Mocktail is a quick and refreshing non-alcoholic drink made with orange juice, lemon juice, lime juice, sparkling water, and grenadine syrup.
-It’s ready in under fifteen minutes, looks beautiful with its layered sunrise effect, and is perfect for breakfast, brunch, or as a light afternoon drink.
+The Sunrise Mocktail is a bright, fizzy non-alcoholic drink made with orange juice, lemon-lime soda, and grenadine.
+It’s quick to prepare, looks colorful in the glass, and works well for breakfast, brunch, or even as a cheerful afternoon refreshment.

 Ingredients